Coronavirus and your bills

 Help from your water company

 Water companies have agreed to help customers in a variety of ways because of the coronavirus crisis.
-Water UK have said that companies are:
+Water UK has said that companies are:

 - stopping new court applications on unpaid bills during the current restrictions, and stopping any enforcement visits;